Lyn Mellady:- Oil and Pastel artist

 Initially Lyn Mellady was trained teacher, with a distinction for Art at Teachers College, but her art took over and she has exhibited her oils and pastels in Australian art galleries for 4 decades.
-Her subjects range from her temperate forest and rivers, portraits with Fusionsix and lately she has returned to the favoured haunts and beach holidays of her youth.
-She has gained a strong reputation and following for her work with waves and shoreline.
-Lyn has artworks in five city government collections in Australiaand Japan, plus one hung in Parliament House in Canberra, innocently titled "in Safe Hands" She has been mainly a gallery artist but has also has earned many Best Oil, Best Pastel and Best in Show art awards.
+She has gained a strong reputation and following for her work with waves and shoreline that she gravitates to constantly.
+But wherever she goes she sees the essence of her surroundings and paintings follow whether it be temperate forest, fields of hay, rivers, or portraits with Fusionsix.
+Lyn has artworks in five city government collections in Australia and Japan, plus one hung in Parliament House in Canberra, interestingly titled "In Safe Hands" She has been mainly a gallery artist but has also has earned many Best Oil, Best Pastel and Best in Show art awards.

 Her artworks in pastel or oil, show visible sensitivity well beyond the image and her work is sought by many who recognise this feeling.